vityobug/home-libre-server/README.md

 7. Once you start all the services you'll be able to
  * Access nextcloud from https://nextcloud.example.com and the rest of the services on their described ports.
  * The let's encrypt bot will get the needed certificates and will auto-update them prior expiry.
- * You will be free of google's services
+ * You will be free of google's spying services
  * You will have your own media server and
  * DNS server that blocks ads and your own O365 with calling.
    Make sure to use your DNS, by adding a single entry of your server's IP address to your router's DHCP.